 In addition to the state championship elimination series, high school teams may participate in 25 total contests.
 No more than 3 tournaments are permitted.
 Each contest played in a regular season match, tournament or festival will count toward the total of 25.
-Junior High teams may participate in 20 total contests.
-No more than 2 tournaments are permitted.
+Junior High teams may participate in 20 total contests and no more than 2 tournaments are permitted for teams and individuals.
 Each contest played in a regular season match, tournament or festival will count toward the total of 20.